 Comparing Standalone RBI Products with Asset Integrity Management Solutions

-Posted on | by Dave Maguire, Asset Integrity Specialist – Metegrity | Category: RBI, Asset Integrity Management, Risk Based Inspection
+Posted on | by Dave Maguire, Senior Advisor – Asset Integrity – Metegrity | Category: RBI, Asset Integrity Management, Risk Based Inspection

 The onset of “standalone RBI” products evokes even further questioning.
 What exactly is a standalone, and how does it differ from an Asset Integrity Management (AIM) program?

 A standalone RBI product refers to a software tool that exists solely for the purposes of RBI analysis and assessments.
-This differs from an AIM software, which will have all the same RBI functionality in addition to dozens of comprehensive modules for the full analysis, assessment and integrity management of all equipment.
+This differs from an AIM software, which will have all the same RBI functionality in addition to dozens of comprehensive modules for the full analysis, assessment and integrity management of static and rotating equipment.
 Although some standalone products might go so far as to include modules for static data, inspection results, inspection planning and scheduling, these modules are far less featured than the comprehensive modules available in a full AIM software.

-- Repository of equipment RBI assessments
+- Repository of completed equipment RBI assessments

 - Detailed graphs showing assessment results